-- [k] Vexatious or malicious complaints, or unsupported allegations made about a member of staff, student or other member of QMUL. - [I] Misuse, or unauthorised use, of QMUL premises or items of property. - [m] Misuse of computers, including: downloading, or publishing material that encourages violence or extreme behavior towards people or property. - [n] Behaviour which brings, or is likely to bring, QMUL into disrepute. - [o] Failure to disclose name and personal details to a member of QMUL staff where it is reasonable and lawful to require that such information be given. - [p] Failure to comply with a previously-imposed penalty under this Code or requirements put in place during the pre-hearing stages or the disciplinary procedure. - [q] Conduct which constitutes a criminal offence in the United Kingdom, or which would, if committed in the United Kingdom, constitute such an offence, where that conduct: - took place on QMUL premises; or - affected or concerned staff or other students of QMUL; or - damages the good name of QMUL; or - itself constitutes misconduct under the terms of the Code; or - is an offence of dishonesty, where the student holds an office of responsibility at QMUL; or - is such as to render the student unfit to remain a member of QMUL community or to practice a profession to which his/her course is designed to lead, or if repeated would pose a threat to staff or other students, or threaten the discipline and good order of QMUL. - [r] Conviction of an offence within the United Kingdom, or elsewhere if the conduct in question would have constituted an offence in the United Kingdom, where the conduct in question falls within any of the six provisions in paragraph q above.
+- [fg] Fraud, deceit, deception or dishonesty in relation to QMUL, members of its staff, or in connection with holding any office of QMUL or being a student of QMUL. - [gh] Action causing, or likely to cause, injury, or action impairing, or likely to impair, health and safety. - [hi] Any breach of the provisions of QMUL's Freedom of Speech Policy, or any other action or activity which fails to respect the lawful rights of others to freedom of belief or freedom of speech. - [i] Cheating or plagiarism in course work or examinations, or research misconduct including advertising on essay production web sites or seeking help with assessment in any other unauthorised manner, notwithstanding that the conduct in question is covered by, or has been dealt with under, other regulations. - []k Theft of, damage to, or defacement of, QMUL property or the property of staff or other students of QMUL, caused intentionally or recklessly. - [k] Vexatious or malicious complaints, or unsupported allegations made about a member of staff, student or other member of QMUL. - [4m] Misuse, or unauthorised use, of QMUL premises or items of property. - [mn] Misuse of computers, including: downloading, or publishing material that encourages violence or extreme behavior towards people or property. - [n]o Behaviour which brings, or is likely to bring, QMUL into disrepute. - [ep] Failure to disclose name and personal details to a member of QMUL staff where it is reasonable and lawful to require that such information be given. - [pq] Failure to comply with a previously-imposed penalty under this Code or requirements put in place during the pre-hearing stages or the disciplinary procedure. - [qr] Conduct which constitutes a criminal offence in the United Kingdom, or which would, if committed in the United Kingdom, constitute such an offence, where that conduct: - took place on QMUL premises; or - affected or concerned staff or other students of QMUL; or - damages the good name of QMUL; or - itself constitutes misconduct under the terms of the Code; or - is an offence of dishonesty, where the student holds an office of responsibility at QMUL; or - is such as to render the student unfit to remain a member of QMUL community or to practice a profession to which his/her course is designed to lead, or if repeated would pose a threat to staff or other students, or threaten the discipline and good order of QMUL. - [FS] Conviction of an offence within the United Kingdom, or elsewhere if the conduct in question would have constituted an offence in the United Kingdom, where the conduct in question falls within any of the six provisions in